 12. Dried Beans can be rehydrated and cooked, then frozen to add to soups, salads, casseroles, and more.

-13. Brown Ground Meat in bulk when you find a good deal.
+13. Brown Ground meat in bulk when you find a good deal.
 Then divide it into quart sized freezer bags to use for tacos, lasagna, and other recipes.

 14. Cooked Bacon can be frozen and eaten later or used in recipes.